 RECOMMENDED EPDM GASKET APPLICATIONS:

 EPDM is a fantastic general purpose rubber material.
-It is fairly immune to sunlight, water, and low temperatures which make it an excellent choice for gaskets outdoors.
-EPDM has good compression set resistance.
+It is fairly immune to sunlight, water, and low temperatures which make it an excellent choice for gaskets outdoors and has good compression set resistance.
 This means that if using EPDM in an application where a joint may open up occasionally, the material will recover well and continue to seal with maximum proficiency.
-EPDM gasket material has high electrical resistance which makes it appropriate for some electrical applications.
+This gasket material also has high electrical resistance which makes it appropriate for some electrical applications.

 Replace your silicone with EPDM!
 Silicone has a reputation in the gasket industry for being a high performer throughout a wide temperature range and with good flexibility.
 However, now that you’ve been educated on the ins & outs of EPDM you can make a smart, cost-effective choice by replacing silicone with EPDM in many applications.
 EPDM gasket material has a temperature range nearly just as wide and is a stronger, more durable material.

 High grade material including Mil-specification is available.
 EPDM is also available in a white FDA approved sheet.

 Additional information, including the dimensions and sizes of EPDM rubber sheet gasket material we offer are available.

 Excellent resistance to UV rays and ozone.
 Good resistance to Anti-freeze, Synthetic Detergents, Acetone, Boric acid, Ethanol, Formaldehyde, Mercury, Potassium Sulfate, Silver Nitrate, Steam (up to 212 Fahrenheit), Saccharin.
 For EPDM’s gasket materials compatibility with your specific medium please contact American Seal & Packing.

 Weight: 1/16″ = 0.625 lbs per square foot

 Minimum Tensile: 800 PSI